ayadij/react-practice/video-notes.md

-whatever is returned by the reducer becomes the new value of the state the newly assembled state gets pumped back into the containers and gets rerunned/rerendered with the new data then application is refreshed and waiting for next action
+whatever is returned by the reducer becomes the new value of the state the newly assembled state gets pumped back into the containers and gets rerunned/rerendered with the new data then application is refreshed and waiting for next action actions must always have a TYPE defined. convention is to define PAYLOAD.

 SIMPLY:
 event is triggered by user